william-h-oliver/astrolink/README.md

 python -m pip install astrolink
 ```

-Or if you use Anaconda:
+Or, if you use Anaconda:

 ```
 conda install -c conda-forge astrolink